 Why should antimicrobial sales be monitored?

-This data also make it possible to recommend measures for managing these risks and to monitor the effects of these measures.
+These data also make it possible to recommend measures for managing these risks and to monitor the effects of these measures.

-How is monitoring conducted?
+How is this monitoring conducted?

-The monitoring of antimicrobial sales is based on an annual sales declaration by the laboratories that market them.
-This data can be cross-matched with other sources of information (declaration of turnover, prescription surveys, etc.).
+The monitoring of sales of veterinary antimicrobials is based on an annual declaration of sales by the pharmaceutical companies marketing these antimicrobials.
+This covers 100% of authorised veterinary medicinal products and includes a breakdown by species.
+These data can be combined with other sources of information such as reported turnover, prescription surveys, etc.

 How should the results be interpreted?